 Position of trees / arrangement of trees around it influence whether the tree will burn or not (Linn et al. 2005)

-This study has two objectives: 1) evaluate how the fuel-scape (fuel composition, density, and distribution) changes with increasing short-interval reburns while considering differences between upland and lowland contexts and 2) compare modeled fire rate of spread and biomass consumed to ground metrics collected in (1).
-To that effect, we ask 3 specific research questions: 1) how does the abundance of CWD change with continued reburning?
+This study has two objectives: 1) evaluate how the fuel-scape (fuel composition, density, and distribution) changes with increasing short-interval reburns while considering differences between upland and lowland contexts and 2) compare modeled fire rate of spread and biomass consumed to ground metrics collected in objective 1.
+To that effect, we ask 3 specific research questions: 1) how does the abundance of coarse woody debris (CWD) change with continued reburning?
 2) how does the connectivity of fuels change with continued reburning?
 3) do the trends in fuel patterns identified in 1 and 2 lead to differing trends in modeled fire rate spread?

 In contrast to previous studies that examine the distribution of fuel elements after a single fire event, here we assess fuel-scapes in boreal stands that have experienced between 1 to 3 short-interval sequential fires.
 We hypothesize fuel connectivity and abundance will increase initially with additional fires but decrease after three short-interval fires as reburns continue to consume fuel.
 In addition, we expect fire behavior may differ across both reburns and community type, given the difference in stand structure created by different dominating vegetation.